Roger Milla: International career

 In 1988, at the age of 36, Milla celebrated his early retirement from international football with a jubilee in Cameroon.
 However, in 1990, he received a phone call from the President of Cameroon Paul Biya, who pleaded with him to come out of international retirement and rejoin the national team.
 He agreed, and went to Italy with the Indomitable Lions for the 1990 World Cup, where he would cause a sensation.
-It was revealed that Paul Biya personally wanted Milla to play in the World Cup after watching Milla play in an exhibition charity match which was played at Douala where Milla went onto score two goals.
-Following the insistence of the Cameroonian President, Milla decided to make a comeback return to international football by making an official announcement in May 1990.
+It was revealed that Paul Biya wanted Milla to play in the World Cup after watching Milla play in an exhibition charity match which was played at Douala where Milla went on to score two goals.
+Following the insistence of the Cameroonian President, Milla decided to make a comeback to international football by making an official announcement in May 1990.

 It is also reported that most of the Cameroonian teammates and the national head coach Valery Nepomnyashchy who is a Russian did not want Milla to be part of the 1990 FIFA World Cup.
-Biya issued a decree summoning him to return to the national side and Biya officially signed the decree requesting and compelling the coach to pick him up for the World Cup squad.
+Biya issued a decree summoning him to return to the national side and Biya officially signed the decree requesting and compelling the coach to pick him for the World Cup squad.
 It was also reported that the renowned sportswriters in Cameroon along with fans began a campaign to recall Milla back to the national team following Cameroon's embarrassing display during the 1990 African Cup of Nations in Algeria where Cameroon crashed out from the group stage with defeats to The Gambia and Senegal.